 Creating pricing documents usually starts when a specialist contractor decides to participate in tendering and submits a tender to offer the execution of a part of their projects.

 A specialist contractor who wants to submit a proposal for the tender needs to prepare the following financial documents:

-After all, an employee responsible for preparing documentation has to calculate all the costs, include changes of time, calculate the competitive margin and fulfil all needed requirements.
-How to manage it then?
+After all, an employee responsible for preparing documentation has to calculate all the costs, include changes of time, calculate the competitive margin, and fulfil all needed requirements.

 A proposal can often be called a quote, bid, or proposal of quotation, while estimation can be referred to as BOQ (Bill of Quantities) or BOM (Bill of Materials).

 When it comes to the process itself:

 Just as the same process's names may differ significantly, the process itself in various companies might differ as well.

 However, no matter how you capture the estimation and proposal process, Archdesk is one tool that can support each path, with tailored solutions to your needs.

 Not convinced yet?
 Let's see how it works in practice.